The History of Alzheimer’s Disease

 Prevention

-Furthermore, the recognition of AD’s pre-symptomatic phase encourages greater attention to preventive interventions such as management of chronic medical illnesses that impact brain health, attention to brain-healthy nutrition, increased aerobic activity, restorative sleep, and other brain healthy lifestyle interventions.
+Furthermore, the recognition of Alzheimer's pre-symptomatic phase encourages greater attention to preventive interventions such as management of chronic medical illnesses that impact brain health, attention to brain-healthy nutrition, increased aerobic activity, restorative sleep, and other brain healthy lifestyle interventions.

 A Brighter Era